 At Roosevelt University, we take the privacy and security of our students’ personal and financial data seriously.
 We adhere to protocols outlined by federal regulations, including the Family Educational Rights and Privacy Act (FERPA) and have measures to protect sensitive information from unauthorized access or misuse.

 Information supplied on the FAFSA form has always been shared with federal agencies who have a legitimate business purpose to authenticate the data.
-As of February 17, 2025, DOGE does have the ability to access Department of Education records while the challenge to such access is being litigated.
+As of February 24, 2025, a federal judge has temporarily blocked DOGE access to sensitive Department of Education information through March 10, 2025.
 At this time, we have not received any information suggesting that student financial data has been mishandled or misused by anyone associated with the federal government.

 There is talk of shutting down the federal Department of Education.
 What does the Department of Education do for colleges & universities and their students?